Podcastindex-org/team/README.md

 # The Podcasting 2.0 Team
 Somewhere along the way during one of the early [Podcasting 2.0 Podcast](https://podcastindex.org/podcast/920666) (aka The Board Meeting) episodes, [Adam](https://podcastindex.social/@adam), mentioned that he considered anyone posting to podcastindex.social as part of the team and golly, shouldn't we have a list on the github.

-As of November 4, 2022 , ~1,240 users were registered to the [Podcastindex.socal](https://podcastindex.social/) Mastadon server having published ~82.7k Toots!
+November 28, 2022: ~1,290 users were registered to the [Podcastindex.socal](https://podcastindex.social/) Mastadon server having published ~91.9k Toots with approximately 325 active users!

-This list attempts to list the full cast that makes Podcasting 2.0 work; including contributions and discussions on [Podcastindex.social](https://podcastindex.social), Github, etc. It is certainly incomplete, probably contains some duplciates, and likely in error.
+This list attempts to list the full cast that makes Podcasting 2.0 work; including contributions and discussions on [Podcastindex.social](https://podcastindex.social), the [Podcastindex.org Github](https://github.com/Podcastindex-org) repo, etc. It is certainly incomplete, probably contains some duplciates, and is likely in error.

 [Dave Jones](https://podcastindex.social/@dave) - Chief Juggler of All The Things(TM) aka The Pod Sage(TM)
 [Adam Curry](https://podcastindex.social/@adam) - The Podfather(TM); bringer of vision